ryyReid/ReidCLI/README.md

 ## Subagents (`spawn_agent`)

-The agent can call `spawn_agent` to run a scoped child agent inline and block on its result — useful for parallel research, focused review, or anything that shouldn't pollute the main conversation's context.
+The agent can call `spawn_agent` to run a scoped child agent inline and block on its result â€” useful for parallel research, focused review, or anything that shouldn't pollute the main conversation's context.
 Each child gets:

-- its **own** `Agent` + `PolicyEngine` (same config/mode as the parent, but an independent instance — a child running in a stricter mode never mutates the parent's)
+- its **own** `Agent` + `PolicyEngine` (same config/mode as the parent, but an independent instance â€” a child running in a stricter mode never mutates the parent's)
 - a **filtered `ToolRegistry`** built from an explicit `tool_allowlist` (default:
-  `read_file`, `list_dir`, `find_files`, `grep_files` — read-only).
+  `read_file`, `list_dir`, `find_files`, `grep_files` â€” read-only).
 The child
   literally cannot see or call anything outside that allowlist.
 - the parent's **provider/model by default**, with optional per-call overrides
-- **no** `spawn_agent` of its own — one layer of nesting only, so a runaway chain of subagents can't spawn subagents of their own
+- **no** `spawn_agent` of its own â€” one layer of nesting only, so a runaway chain of subagents can't spawn subagents of their own

-Lifecycle is reported to a `SubagentManager` that the TUI's subagent panel subscribes to (see "The interactive TUI" above) — running/done/error, elapsed time, last action.
+Lifecycle is reported to a `SubagentManager` that the TUI's subagent panel subscribes to (see "The interactive TUI" above) â€” running/done/error, elapsed time, last action.

 ---